 Related Reading: How to narrow down your bucket list of destinations.

 - Should you stay as one group or in separate accommodation?

 - We’ve found it easier to stay at the same place rather than organizing rendezvous points, whereas others prefer the space that separate rooms or accommodation gives them.

-- If sharing accommodation where cleaning and cooking are required, establish a few small ground rules on cooking, washing, cleaning up so everyone is doing their bit; likewise if dining out, how will you look to split the bills?
+- If sharing accommodation where cleaning and cooking are required, establish a few small ground rules on cooking, washing, and cleaning up, so everyone is doing their bit; likewise, if dining out, how will you look to split the bills?

 - If budgets significantly differ, consider two separate places nearby.

 We thought Lisbon would be a great destination for a four day trip with my parents, they were interested and we had heard it was a good place for kids too.
 Turns out it was!
 The biggest thing we did differently than if we were alone was accommodation: we had different budgets and requirements from my parents so I put a lot of work into finding two different places very close to each other – we ended up on the same road and it worked perfectly.